Nonprofits are organizations that help people and causes. Read about how to start a nonprofit and help your community.

 8. Reach out to your community for support

 Whenever you set a community goal, you will need support.
 Connect with your community to find the right people and other organizations to support your idea.
 List out key people and organizations, and tell them about your plans.
 Libraries, non-profit organizations, and resettlement centers are all great places to contact.
-Na primer, if your idea is to have young people play basketball after school, you could partner with a community center and with some coaches.
+For example, if your idea is to have young people play basketball after school, you could partner with a community center and with some coaches.